adamant/adamant.language.reference/ideas.md

 	let `2legit = 2;
 	let ``a really long name with spaces in it`` = 5;

+Identifiers with spaces would be really useful when naming tests.

 Allowing identifiers beginning with numbers could cause issues if we want to use backtick to mark of special literals like dates and times

 ## Date and Time Literals